 Note: Our information is based on press releases or other public disclosures, and is subject to change at any time.
 Details for the specific molecules entering clinical studies may not be publicly available at this time.
 The organizations’ plans to start first-in-human studies are subject to review by regulatory authorities.

-As of the end of May 2020, more than 15 organizations have announced that their anti-SARS-CoV-2 molecules may enter clinical study during June to December 2020.
+As of the end of August 2020, more than 20 organizations have announced that their anti-SARS-CoV-2 molecules may enter clinical study by the end of 2020.
 We will provide updates here and through our “Antibody News You Should Know” as more information becomes available in the future.

 Vir Biotechnology, Inc. / Humabs Biomed SA, with partners

-- VIR-7831 and VIR-7832 have demonstrated high affinity for the SARS-CoV-2 spike protein and are highly potent in neutralizing SARS-CoV-2 in live virus-cellular assays.
-In collaboration with GlaxoSmithKline plc., Vir plans to proceed directly into a Phase 2 clinical trial in July-September 2020.
+- VIR-7832 has demonstrated high affinity for the SARS-CoV-2 spike protein and are highly potent in neutralizing SARS-CoV-2 in live virus-cellular assays.
+In collaboration with GlaxoSmithKline plc., Vir plans to proceed directly into a Phase 2 clinical trial by the end of 2020.

 - Vir Biotechnology also has partnership agreements involving antibody engineering and manufacturing with Xencor, Biogen, WuXi Biologics, and Samsung Biologics.